Adaptech/nota/README.md

+// Moved API seeding to a separate branch for now: Build error in seed.
+// (To populate the API with some data, use 'npm run test-api' instead.)

 _NOTA ("None Of The Above") is a secure online voting system._ We are building it at the https://www.meetup.com/DDD-CQRS-ES/ meetup in Vancouver, BC.
 We [regularly develop example DDD/CQRS/ES systems](https://adaptechsolutions.net/2016-in-review-vancouvers-cqrsesddd-meetup/) anyway to give meetup members an opportunity to get hands-on experience and this one seemed like it could turn out to be of some use.